Cribac/playground/README.md

 # playground
-Proof of concepts and nonsense
+Proof of concepts and nonsense.